• Skip to primary navigation

 Notes and substitutions

-• Although the traditionalists among us will scorn, pesto with other nuts tastes so good!
-These are some other nuts that do very well in pesto - cashew, almond, walnuts, brazil nuts and macadamia nuts.
+• Although the traditionalists among us will scorn us, pesto with other nuts tastes so good!
+I have used Brazil nuts and almonds in this recipe.
+These are some other nuts that pair well with pesto: cashews, walnuts (as seen in this walnut pesto!), and macadamia nuts.
+Or make a nut-free pesto if that is what you prefer.

-• You can add your favourite vegan cheese and amp up the umami flavour of this pesto.
-You can also add nutritional yeast which will give a cheese like flavour but without the cheese.
-If you ok with dairy, then add in some hard cheese (parmesan, preferably).
+• You can add your favorite vegan cheese and amp up the umami flavor of this pesto.
+You can also add nutritional yeast which will give a cheese-like flavor but without the cheese.
+If you are ok with dairy, then add in some hard cheese (parmesan, preferably).

-Some other ways to enjoy this delicious condiment (the sky is the limit!)
+Some other ways to enjoy this delicious condiment (although, the sky is the limit!)

-• Add a dollop of it to your favourite soup for that extra savouriness.
-I love adding it to my sweet potato pepper soup.
+• Add a dollop of it to your favorite soup for that extra savouriness.
+By the way, have you tried my sweet potato turmeric soup?
+Do try it, I am sure you will love it!

 • Use it as a sauce on your homemade pizza.